themouette/generator-gruntx/README.md

 * sass
 * none

+Generate static content using

+* [wintersmith](http://wintersmith.io) and Handlebars or jade.

+Coming soon:

-Coming soon tests with mocha and Browserstack or Saucelabs.
+* tests with mocha, casperjs and Browserstack or Saucelabs.
+* template engine (handlebars)
+* bump and deploy scripts

+Coming later:

+* Add a tranpiler

 ## Getting Started